-“The austere serenity of Shangri-La.” describes James Hilton in his 1933 novel, Lost Horizon, allured by a land of milk and honey in a hidden valley in the Himalayas.
-Over the years, this has led edgy explorers to venture deep in the Himalayas, scouting valleys after another, finding their own perceptions of a paradise on earth.
+"The austere serenity of Shangri-La." describes James Hilton in his 1933 novel, Lost Horizon, "allured by a land of milk and honey in a hidden valley in the Himalayas."
+Over the years, this has led edgy explorers to venture deep into the Himalayas, scouting valleys after another, finding their own perceptions of a paradise on earth.
 For some, this search brings them to Arunachal Pradesh.

-Arunachal Pradesh, due to the state’s eastern most location in the map of India, is called “the land of dawn-lit mountains”.
+Arunachal Pradesh, due to the state's easternmost location on the map of India, is called "the land of dawn-lit mountains".
 The entire terra firma falls under the eastern Himalayan landscape, a land of supreme natural beauty and rich ancient traditions.
 The altitudinal and climatic variation of the state results in a variety of landscapes and forests which harbor one of the planet’s last great biodiversity.

-Geographically, the cultural diversity of Arunachal Pradesh can be roughly divided into cultural spheres, on the basis of tribal identity, religion and language.
+Geographically, the cultural diversity of Arunachal Pradesh can be roughly divided into cultural spheres, based on tribal identity, religion, and language.
 Then there are transition areas where clusters of less dominant tribes reside.
-The western cultural sphere is rooted to Tibetan Buddhism and early Bon animist traditions with the presence of tribes such as Monpa, Aka, Brokpa and Sherdukpens.
+The western cultural sphere is rooted in Tibetan Buddhism and early Bon animist traditions with the presence of tribes such as Monpa, Aka, Brokpa, and Sherdukpens.
 The Aka are traders and paint their faces with fascinating black marks.
-Brokpa are semi-nomadic herders who roam the highlands during the summer.
+The Brokpa people are semi-nomadic herders who roam the highlands during the summer.
 The Monpa weave excellent carpets and take pleasure in wood painting.

-In the center and eastern parts of the state, the cultural sphere finds influence from animist traditions and lineage to faraway lands till Mongolia.
-The major tribes that live here are the Nyishi, Hill Miri, Apatani, Galo, Adi and Mishmi.
-Nyishi are a powerful tribe, excellent craftsmen of cane and bamboo.
+In the central and eastern parts of the state, the culture is influenced by animist traditions and lineage from faraway lands like Mongolia.
+The major tribes that live here are the Nyishi, Hill Miri, Apatani, Galo, Adi, and Mishmi.
+The Nyishi are a powerful tribe, excellent craftsmen of cane and bamboo.
 The Hill Miri men wear a unique hairstyle, while the women wear cane blouses, fashionable and made from nature.
-The facial tattoos and nose plugs of the Apatani women have been well document and remain fascinating.
-The Apatani are excellent in land management, rearing both fish and rice in their farms and building houses close to each other.
+The facial tattoos and nose plugs of the Apatani women have been well documented and remain fascinating.
+The Apatani are excellent in land management, farming both rice and fish on their farms and building houses close to each other.
 The Adi have colorful dancing rituals with clothing that have exquisite patterns and designs.
-Their intricate cane bridges over large Himalayan rivers testify their ingenious skills.
+Their intricate cane bridges over large Himalayan rivers are a testament to their ingenious skills.
 The Mishmi are excellent bamboo craftsmen and hunters.
-They remain an incredible repository of traditional knowledge which has been passed through shamans, folklore, dances and religious rituals.
+They remain an incredible repository of traditional knowledge which has been passed down through shamans, folklore, dances, and religious rituals.

-The southeastern cultural sphere traces lineage to Southeast Asia, where tribes such as Khampti, Singpho and Tangsa have been influenced by Theravada Buddhism.
-Sharing this sphere are the Nocte, Lisu and Wancho with animist influence.
-Wancho have beautiful dresses and ornaments.
-Along with the Nocte, they were excellent headhunters in early times.
+The southeastern cultural sphere traces its lineage to Southeast Asia, where tribes such as Khampti, Singpho, and Tangsa have been influenced by Theravada Buddhism.
+Sharing this sphere are the Nocte, Lisu, and Wancho with animist influence.
+The Wancho have beautiful dresses and ornaments.
+Along with the Nocte, they were excellent headhunters in earlier times.
 The Khampti and Singpho are rich traders.
-Their rulers had mutual relations with the British Empire in pre-independence time, along with connections that stretch though entire Southeast Asia.
+Their rulers had mutual relations with the British Empire in the pre-independence era, along with connections that stretched to Southeast Asia.

-Donyi-Polo is the major religion of the animist people of the state; it is the belief in the worship of Sun and Moon.
-It has had the most influence in the lifestyle across the state.
+Donyi-Polo is the major religion of the animist people of the state.
+It is the belief in the worship of the Sun and the Moon.
 Endogamy between tribes and exogamy between clans is practiced in societies.
-Polygamy is acceptable and practiced in some of the tribes.
-Naive, amicable and friendly, the tribals of the state are extremely democratic; each tribe have their own structured institutions that revere the elders, maintaining law and order, settling disputes and caring for the welfare of the villages.
+Polygamy is accepted and practiced in some of the tribes.
+Naive, amicable, and friendly, the tribals of the state are democratic; each tribe has its own structured institutions that revere the elders, maintain law and order, settle disputes, and care for the welfare of the villages.

-To quote renowned 19th century anthropologist Verrier Elwin “In NEFA (erstwhile Arunachal Pradesh) we are not aiming at a mere preservation of culture the freezing of social life at its present level.
-We are striving for a renaissance of art, music, beauty, color, the joys and graces of living.”
+To quote renowned 19th-century anthropologist Verrier Elwin "In NEFA (erstwhile Arunachal Pradesh) we are not aiming at mere preservation of culture, the freezing of social life at its present level.
+We are striving for a renaissance of art, music, beauty, color, the joys, and graces of living."
 This dream is slowly being realized today.
-As Arunachal Pradesh opens up to the world, we are seeing promotion and preservation of traditional areas through festivals, sustainable tourism and knowledge houses.
+As Arunachal Pradesh opens up to the world, we are seeing the promotion and preservation of tradition through festivals, sustainable tourism, and knowledge houses.

-Much of the Land of Dawn-lit Mountains is covered by the Eastern Himalayas, except the southeastern corners of Arunachal Pradesh which fall in the Patkai Hills.
-Biogeographically, the state is the richest province of the entire Himalayas.
-The geography of the state is a complex hill system with an altitudinal variation ranging from 50m in the foothills that gradually ascends to peaks which are as high as 7000m, cut through by numerous rivers and rivulets.
+Much of the Land of Dawn-lit Mountains falls in the Eastern Himalayas, except the southeastern corners of Arunachal Pradesh which fall in the Patkai Hills.
+Biogeographically, the state is the richest province in the entire Himalayan range.
+The geography of the state is a complex hill system with an altitudinal variation ranging from 50m in the foothills that gradually ascends to peaks as high as 7000m, cut through by numerous rivers and rivulets.

 The state receives large amounts of rain, spread over 8 to 9 months every year starting from spring to autumn.
-The higher elevations receive lesser amount of rainfall.
-This variation in climate and topography has favored the growth of massive forests where a delicate, graceful and symbiotic relationship exists between the tribes, the forest and the wildlife.
+The higher elevations receive a lesser amount of rainfall.
+This variation in climate and topography has favored the growth of massive forests where a delicate and symbiotic relationship exists between the tribes, the forest, and wildlife.

 Nature has indeed been exceptionally kind to Arunachal Pradesh.
-The state has five different forest types and a sixth type of secondary forests – tropical forests, sub tropical forests, pine forests, temperate forests and alpine forests.
-These forests harbor extremely important biodiversity with the presence of over 5000 plant species, 86 land mammals, 500 birds and an equally diverse insect and reptilian life.
-Such unparalleled diversity of life can be credited to the unique location of the region, falling at the intersection of three different bio-geographic hotspots; the Paleoartic, Eastern Himalaya, and Indo-Burma regions.
+The state has five different forest types and a sixth type of secondary forest – tropical forests, subtropical forests, pine forests, temperate forests, and alpine forests.
+These forests harbor extremely important biodiversity with the presence of over 5000 plant species, 86 land mammals, 500 birds, and an equally diverse insect and reptilian life.
+Such unparalleled diversity of life can be credited to the unique location of the region, falling at the intersection of three different bio-geographic hotspots; the Paleoartic, Eastern Himalaya, and the Indo-Burma regions.

-Amongst the fauna, in the foothills and adjoining plains large herbivores such as elephant, gaur and wild buffalo inhabit the jungles.
-The state is perhaps the only place in the planet where 7 wild cats are found together; tiger, leopard, clouded leopard, snow leopard, golden cat, leopard cat and the marbled cat.
-The jungle canopy of Arunachal Pradesh are home to seven primate species such as hoollock gibbon, slow loris, Assamese macaque, rhesus macaque, pig-tailed macaque, stump-tailed macaque, and capped langur.
-All the three goat antelopes of India are found in the state; the serow, goral and the mysterious takin.
-The jungles also have a lively and chattering population of smaller mammals with species of squirrel, porcupine, civets, mongoose, linsang, shrew and bat.
-In the higher altitudes, exotic species such as goral, Himalayan black bear and red panda are found.
+Amongst the fauna in the foothills and adjoining plains large herbivores such as elephants, gaur, and wild buffalo inhabit the jungles.
+The state is perhaps the only place on the planet where 7 wild cats are found together - tiger, leopard, clouded leopard, snow leopard, golden cat, leopard cat, and the marbled cat.
+The jungle canopy of Arunachal Pradesh is home to seven primate species such as the hoolock gibbon, slow loris, Assamese macaque, rhesus macaque, pig-tailed macaque, stump-tailed macaque, and the capped langur.
+All the three goat antelopes of India are found in the state; the serow, goral, and the mysterious takin.
+The jungles also have a lively and chattering population of smaller mammals with species of squirrel, porcupine, civets, mongoose, linsang, shrew, and bats.
+In the higher altitudes, exotic species such as goral, Himalayan black bear, and red panda can be found.

-With over 500 species of birds, from the weird to stylish and colorful, Arunachal Pradesh is a birder’s dream.
-Some endangered and endemic birds found are the white winged wood duck, Sclater’s Monal, Temmincks Tragopan, black necked crane, Bengal florican, Indian hornbill and Mishmi wren.
+With over 500 species of birds, from the weird to stylish and colorful, Arunachal Pradesh is a birder's dream.
+Some endangered and endemic birds found here are the white-winged wood duck, Sclater's Monal, Temminck's Tragopan, black-necked crane, Bengal florican, Indian hornbill, and the Mishmi wren.

 The colorful Torgya is an important festival of the Monpa tribe who reside in the western cultural sphere of Arunachal Pradesh.
 It is celebrated in monasteries for three days, from the 27th to 29th of the eleventh month of the lunar calendar.
 Torgya’s significance is to bring peace, good health and welfare of the people.